UPDATED JUNE 19, 2023

 Do you already have basic skills (floating, treading water, rhythmic breathing, freestyle, swimming laps, etc.)?
 Are you new to organized swim practices?
 Are you looking to learn the basics of how these things work in lap swimming?
 We will teach you everything you need to know in a relaxed, stress-free environment.
-The LPZ offers workouts using a slower pace appropriate for intermediate swimmers.
+The LPZ offers workouts using a more variable pace appropriate for intermediate swimmers.
 Even though the focus is on improving speed and stamina, LPZ also includes drills to improve stroke technique.

 LPZ is held once a week, on Saturdays between 12.30pm and 2pm at John Jay College.
 This 90-minute clinic-style practice for intermediate swimmers created a space for swimmers with basic skills to help them improve technique building up to masters-level swimming.
 Our mission is to attract new swimmers who have historically been excluded from pool access, especially people of color and the trans/gender non-confirming/non-binary community.